It’s one of the dreaded thoughts of all pregnant women, but stretch marks are unfortunately very common.

 There is no avoiding the fact that your skin will become stretched, but the more hydrated it is, the more flexible it will be.
 And this can, at the very least, delay the red marks on the inner thigh areas.

 It is recommended to drink at least 2 liters of water per day so you can have a healthy skin.
 (1) There are other benefits too in staying hydrated so there's nothing to lose.

 You should start a new moisturizing routine, and this will only take a few minutes out of your day.
 Try to apply moisturizers every morning and night, and if you have some time during the day.

-You can use home remedies like olive oil, natural aloe vera, and cocoa butter, or pick up some beauty creams with similar ingredients.
-(2)
+You can use home remedies like olive oil, natural aloe vera, and cocoa butter, or pick up some

 By hydrating from the inside and moisturizing from the outside, your stretching skin will be able to adjust to the new conditions.